stefanbc/rubypassport/README.md

 ### Photo Creation & Handling
 - **Live Camera Capture**: Use your device's camera with real-time, format-adaptive alignment guides.
 - **High-Resolution Photos**: Utilizes the `ImageCapture` API (where available) for higher quality photos than a standard video frame snapshot.
-- **Upload Existing Image**: Process any image file from your device.
+- **Import Existing Image**: Process any image file from your device.
 - **Client-Side Processing**: All photo processing happens locally in your browser, ensuring your photos are never uploaded to a server.

 ### Format Management